kitsec-labs/kitsec-core/README.md

 `kitsec injector https://example.com /path/to/lists`

-You can update the list you want to inject in the directory `lists/injector/`
+You can update the list you want to inject in the directory lists/injector/.

 ## Reporting Bugs and Contributing

 If you encounter any bugs or would like to suggest new features, please create an issue on the GitHub repository.
 Contributions are also welcome!
-If you would like to contribute to Seckit, please create a pull request on the GitHub repository.
+If you would like to contribute to Kitsec, please create a pull request on the GitHub repository.

 ## Guidelines